camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/terraform-setup.md

   }]
 ```

 Where `arn` is the `arn` of your user or the role.
 The `group` is the Kubernetes rule, where `system:masters` is equivalent to an admin role.
-Lastly `username` is either the username itself or the role name, which is used for logs.
+Lastly, `username` is either the username itself or the role name, which is used for logs.

 ## Outputs

-Terraform can define outputs to make the retrieval of values generated as part of the execution easier.
-Those can be, for example, DB endpoints or values required for the Helm setup.
+Terraform can define outputs to make the retrieval of values generated as part of the execution easier; for example, DB endpoints or values required for the Helm setup.

-1. In the folder where your `config.tf` relies, create an additional `output.tf`
+1. In the folder where your `config.tf` resides, create an additional `output.tf`
-2. Paste the following content to expose those variables
+2. Paste the following content to expose those variables:

 ```hcl
 output "cert_manager_arn" {